Agglomeration-Based Geometric Multigrid Solvers for Compact Discontinuous Galerkin Discretizations on Unstructured Meshes: Mesh hierarchy

 \subsection{Solution transfer}

-We define restriction and interpolation operators to transfer solutions between neighbouring levels in the mesh hierarchy.
-To transfer a piecewise polynomial function $u_h^l$ from level $l$ to level $l+1$, we define a restriction operator $R_l^{l+1}$ such that the function $u_h^l$ is projected under the $L^2$ norm onto the coarser mesh on level $l+1$.
+We define restriction and interpolation operators to transfer residuals and states between neighbouring levels in the mesh hierarchy.
+For the purposes of our preconditioning strategy, we focus only on residual restriction and the case of state prolongation but do not consider the case of state restriction.